With Nobel Laureate Dr Barry C. Barish attending in person.

 Dr David Baltimore

-For the discovery on the interaction between tumour viruses and the genetic material
+The Nobel Prize in Medicine 1975 for the discovery on the interaction between tumour viruses and the genetic material of the cell

 Dr David Baltimore is an American biologist, university administrator, and 1975 Nobel laureate in Physiology or Medicine.
 He is a professor of biology at the California Institute of Technology (Caltech), where he served as president from 1997 to 2006.
 He founded the Whitehead Institute and directed it from 1982 to 1990.
 In 2008, he served as president of the American Association for the Advancement of Science in 2008.